 1970s disco culture and fashion look books

 In 1953 came the film The Wild One starring Marlon Brand as the rebellious, Triumph-riding Johnny Strabler.
 The Wild One became a landmark for American motorcycle culture.
-The rebellious style was soon being a symbol of freedom, living outside of civilization riding the highways across USA.
-The film Easy Rider made tremendous impact on the young generation, it came with a soundtrack featuring songs by the Byrds and Steppenwolf, and their rough music fitted these bikers uniform of black leather, boots and denim jeans.
+The rebellious style was soon being a symbol of freedom, living outside of civilization riding the highways across the USA.
+The film Easy Rider made a tremendous impact on the young generation, it came with a soundtrack featuring songs by the Byrds and Steppenwolf, and their rough music fitted these bikers uniform of black leather, boots and denim jeans.

 Hippies as a movement actually started in the early 1960s and exploded with summer of love in 1967; the colorful juxtapose of hippie fashion led by rock idols such as Jimi Hendrix and Janis Joplin expresses individuality with feathers, fringe, beads, tie-dye, and a rainbow of eclectic ethnic influences.
 The link between music and fashion has always been strong, nevertheless; it grew even stronger with the hippies and their playgrounds; the festivals.

 In the 1970s at the same time as the skateboarders pushing their limits using the dried-out pools in L.A as the playground, another group of young people from California escaped the city heat and headed for the mountains.
 These youngsters should soon be named dirtbags.
 They lived in their cars, tents or next to the campfire and when the money ended they sold whatever they had to focus on one thing climbing.
 Their lifestyles made them legends in the United States and beyond.
-Their lives were full of camaraderie, freedom and nonconformity; they climbed hard and most spectacular routes with the minimal use of gear and revolutionized climbing.
+Their lives were full of camaraderie, freedom, and nonconformity; they climbed hard and most spectacular routes with the minimal use of gear and revolutionized climbing.

-In the summer of 1975 came an extreme dry and long period without any rain in Los Angeles, California, combined with the warm climate it forced the government to make a water restriction.
-Most pool owners forced to close their pool, and it wasn’t lengthy until hundreds of swimming pools across L.A fell prey and was drained to conserve precious water.
+In the summer of 1975 came an extremely dry and long period without any rain in Los Angeles, California, combined with the warm climate it forced the government to make a water restriction.
+Most pool owners forced to close their pool, and it wasn’t long until hundreds of swimming pools across L.A fell prey and was drained to conserve precious water.
 A group of surfers known as Z-boys crew should revolutionize and create modern skateboarding one day in 1977, his name was Tony Alva.

-The Clash was larger than punk, more fashionable than the Sex Pistols, and took the best of punk; juxtapose of reggae, working class protest songs and Spanish guitars.
+The Clash was larger than punk, more fashionable than the Sex Pistols, and took the best of punk; juxtapose of reggae, working-class protest songs and Spanish guitars.
 Their DIY style of fashion and music changed the attitude of rock and roll forever the night as Paul Simonon smashing his Fender Precision bass against the stage at The Palladium in New York City on 21 September 1979 during the Clash Take the Fifth US tour; their musical style, featuring elements of funk, soul, jazz ska, pop, soul, jazz, rockabilly, and reggae with lyrics that brilliantly described the life of streets and fear of a young lost.

 The second wave of mod culture also named mod revival happened in the late 1970s.
-It started in UK with thousands of mods attending scooter rallies in places like the Isle of Wight and Scarborough.
-At the same time, new-wave band such as the Jam became new indie music stars, and the most important cause for the mod revival were the British film Quadrophenia released in 1979.
+It started in the UK with thousands of mods attending scooter rallies in places like the Isle of Wight and Scarborough.
+At the same time, a new-wave band such as the Jam became new indie music stars, and the most important cause for the mod revival were the British film Quadrophenia released in 1979.
 It became massive among the younger.
 People started wearing the stylish 1960s mod fashion as they were tired of punks, black leather, spikes and DIY tee.

 In New York juxtapose of culture, nationality and language made young people pulse to beat of the music; small clubs appeared such as Circus, Xenon and Paradise Garage in 1976.
 Disco was made for dancing, and the traditional 7-inches vinyl grew to 12 inches as DJs mixed songs to make dancers absorb with the beat.
 The Gay movement and women’s liberation progressed, made people open up and proud.
-Village people, Grace Jones, Gloria Gaynor, Chaka Khan and Bee Gees made disco popularity grew and together with one of the greatest musicals from last century Saturday Night fever made it massive.
+Village People, Grace Jones, Gloria Gaynor, Chaka Khan and Bee Gees made disco popularity grew and together with one of the greatest musicals from last century Saturday Night fever made it massive.
 DJs and doormen became brand-new stars, and club cultures grow strong, when Studio 54 opens their doors in 1977, it soon became the playground for celebrities.
 The party was wild; however, nothing lasts forever; the terror of AIDS made people scare, and the club closed in 1980; the decade was over.
 Sign up and get reminded of my latest post on sustainable fashion design by buddha jeans.